rustic-rs/rustic/config/README.md

 source-specific option and then only apply to this source.

-Source-specific hooks are called additionally to global, repository and backup hooks when backup up the defined source.
+Source-specific hooks are called additionally to global, repository and backup hooks when backing up the defined source.

 | Attribute | Description                          | Default Value | Example Value               |
 | --------- | ------------------------------------ | ------------- | --------------------------- |